How much do horses cost? Here’s my answer for August.

 What’s on my wish list for the future?

-Here on Horse Rookie, we talk a lot about how expensive horses are.
-If you’re not sure you’re ready for the financial responsibility, remember that there are other ways to get your horse fix besides ownership.
+If you’re surprised how expensive horses are, remember that there are plenty of other ways to get your horse fix besides ownership.

 P.S.
 If you hate buyer’s remorse too, check out our Horse Rookie Must Haves on Amazon for equestrian gear that’s worth every penny!